refact0r/moderato/README.md

 an advanced moderation discord bot

-active project so expect bugs
+not really finished so expect bugs

+i work on this once in a while idk

 ## features